kiddiedrafts/Brain-Tumor-Classification/README.md

   - Horizontal flipping

 ## Model Architecture

-The model is a deep convolutional neural network (CNN)
+The model is a deep convolutional neural network (CNN) with the following architecture:

+- **Convolutional Blocks**: Four convolutional blocks with increasing filter sizes (32, 64, 128, 256) and max-pooling layers.
+- **Regularization**: Dropout and L2 regularization were used to prevent overfitting.
+- **Fully Connected Layers**: A dense layer with 512 units followed by a softmax output layer for classification.